Recruiting: New Mexico

 - New Mexico employers may utilize a full range of employee recruitment tools ranging from job advertisements to employee referral services and online job postings.
 See Methods and Sources.

-- The New Mexico Human Rights Act goes beyond federal employment law in that it prohibits discrimination against job applicants or employees based on sexual orientation or gender identity.
+- The New Mexico Human Rights Act prohibits discrimination against job applicants or employees based on a variety of protected classes.
 See New Mexico Human Rights Act.

 - Employers may create an implied contract by making promises during the recruitment process, and recruiters and managers should be trained not to make promises to job applicants regarding length and terms of employment.
 See Recruiting Promises.

 - An employer cannot refuse to hire an employee because he or she is a smoker.
 See Smokers' Rights.